tyj144/tylerjiang.me/src/pages/podcasts-i-listen-to/index.md

 "The Asia-Pacific War of 1937-1945 has deep roots.
 It also involves a Japanese society that's been called one of the most distinctive on Earth.
 If there were a Japanese version of Captain America, this would be his origin story."

 # NBA
-This is easily where I spend the most time listening to podcasts.
-I'm a basketball junkie.

 ## [Open Floor: SI's NBA Show](https://itunes.apple.com/us/podcast/open-floor-sis-nba-show/id1050847009?mt=2)
 Andrew Sharp and Ben Golliver